dkarter/retrovertigo/content/blog/unraveling-homebrew-dependencies-a-handy-guide/index.md

 ## Setting the Scene

-I installed `bear`, a utility that generates compilation databases for Clang tooling, and surprisingly, the output indicated an update for `teleport`, a completely unrelated package I use to connect to our Kubernetes clusters at work.
+I installed `bear`, a utility that generates compilation databases for the C programming language, and surprisingly, the output indicated an update for `teleport`, a completely unrelated package I use to connect to our Kubernetes clusters at work.
 Here's the command I used:

 ```bash
 brew install bear
 ```

-I quickly realized that teleport couldn't possibly be a direct dependency of bear.
+I quickly realized that `teleport` couldn't possibly be a direct dependency of `bear`.
 This led me to hypothesize that they might share common dependencies.
 But how could I confirm this?
 Well, this turned out to be a fantastic opportunity to learn some new commands.

 ## The Investigation